Do medications for epilepsy have side effects?

-Anti-epileptic drugs may sometimes have side effects.
-As these drugs act on the brain, drowsiness, sedation, nausea and unsteadiness may occur when the drug is first taken and may soon wear off.
+Anti- Seizure Medications (ASMs) may sometimes have side effects.
+As these medications act on the brain, drowsiness, sedation, nausea and unsteadiness may occur when the medication is first taken and may soon wear off.
 If side effects persist they should be reported back to the doctor.
 Other side effects may be common or rare, mild or serious.
 Your doctor or pharmacist can explain what side effects to watch out for on your medication.
 Watch for any unusual symptoms or behaviours and report these to your medical team.
-Rashes on some drugs (and Lamotrigine especially) can become serious and even life threatening and require prompt medical attention.
+Rashes from some medications (and Lamotrigine especially) can become serious and even life-threatening and require prompt medical attention.
 Other side effects may include dizziness, drowsiness, weight gain or loss, tremor, nausea, mood change, double vision and concentration difficulties.

 Interactions with over the counter medicines